Contact for Apply for Federal Consistency Review

 - Overview of Federal Consistency Review in Massachusetts (PDF, 147 KB) - The Federal Consistency Review Section of the Policy Guide provides an overview of how the federal consistency review process is applied in Massachusetts.

-- Massachusetts Coastal Program Policies (PDF, 429 KB) - The Massachusetts Coastal Program Policies section of the Policy Guide specifies CZM's enforceable policies.
+- Massachusetts Coastal Program Policies (PDF, 1 MB) - The Massachusetts Coastal Program Policies section of the Policy Guide specifies CZM's enforceable policies.
 Proponents must demonstrate that projects subject to federal consistency review are consistent with these policies.
+(To navigate with bookmarks, download and open this file in Adobe Reader or Acrobat.)

 - Listed Federal Actions (PDF, 62 KB) - Appendix 4 of the Policy Guide provides the complete and current list of federal activities that have been determined by Massachusetts to have reasonably foreseeable effects on coastal uses or resources and may therefore be subject to federal consistency review by CZM without further approval from NOAA or other federal agency, unless otherwise provided in NOAA's Federal Consistency Regulations.